emdemir/Flask-Bundler/README.md

 ```

 You can place the `webpack-stats.json` file anywhere in the application.
 By
-default Webpack-Bundler will check for `webpack-stats.json` inside the
+default Flask-Bundler will check for `webpack-stats.json` inside the
 application's static folder.

 Afterwards, just initialize Flask-Bundler like you would with any extension.